Mikhail Sumarokov-Elston: Tennis career

 Mikhail Sumarokov-Elston was an eight-time national tennis champion, and also a two-time national indoors champion.
 He was successful in singles five consecutive times between 1910 and 1914, twice more in mixed doubles and also a doubles champion.
 He is still the youngest All-Russia champion to date with his 14 years of age at the time of his first triumph.
 He won his first indoor trophy in 1911 in St. Petersburg.
 At international level his first main tournament was the 1905 Bad Homburg Cup (of which he won the second-class edition) but lost in the second round to Irving Wright.
 The next year at the Wiesbaden Championships, where he – still an adolescent – was forced to withdraw from the second round after beating Herr von Parpart in the kick-off round.
 He played in several other tournaments throughout Germany, France and Switzerland before returning to Russia.
 There he won city tournaments in Moscow and St. Petersburg.
 Altogether he was crowned two-time St Petersburg champion in 1912 and 1914 and two-time Moscow champion in 1910 counting the singles and doubles.

 Only a week after his first St Petersburg title Sumarokov traveled to Sweden to participate in the 1912 Summer Olympics with veteran player Aleksandr Alenitsyn.
 That tournament was also his only preparation for the games as he had to pass his high school diploma exams prior.
 The Olympic draw suffered a setback on expected entries of well-known players due to scheduling conflicts with the 1912 Wimbledon Championships.
 Even Alenitsyn withdrew from the singles outdoor event before its start.
 The first match against the Swedish champion Carl Setterwall saw an easy two set lead for Sumarokov the third was taken by Sweden after a twenty-game tie and the fourth last set was secured by Russia.
 In the next round 1912 French Championships finalist Oscar Kreuzer waited for his opponent.
-The match, which was witnessed by Grand Duchess Maria Pavlovna had a back-and-forth fight so fierce that Sumarokov tore the strings of his racquet and had to change it but that could't save him from losing to the German in four sets.
+The match, which was witnessed by Grand Duchess Maria Pavlovna had a back-and-forth fight so fierce that Sumarokov tore the strings of his racquet and had to change it but that couldn't save him from losing to the German in four sets.
 He found consolation in the doubles tournament where he and Alenitsyn reached the quarterfinals.